jpleet/nba-factory/README.md

 # The NBA Factory Machine

-A framework that uses [factorization machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) (FMs) to learn about NBA players and their contributions to points per possession (PPP).
-Trained FMs can then be used to measure how individual players or sets of players influence PPP.
+A framework using [factorization machines](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) (FMs) to learn about NBA players and their contributions to points per possession (PPP).
+Trained FMs can then predict how individual players or sets of players influence PPP.
 There are endless possibilities to explore with this framework.
 Feel free to comment, test, and share.

 ## Overview